The Waeve

-The Waeve (stylized as The WAEVE) is an English band formed in London, in 2021 by singer-songwriters and musicians Graham Coxon and Rose Elinor Dougall.
+The Waeve (stylised as The WAEVE) are an English band formed in London, in 2021 by singer-songwriters and musicians Graham Coxon and Rose Elinor Dougall.
 They describe their music as "a liquid meeting of musical minds and talents.
 A powerful elixir of cinematic British folk-rock, post-punk, organic songwriting and freefall jamming."
 They released their debut album, The Waeve, in 2023.

 History

 Background and formation (2020–2021)

 Graham Coxon and Rose Elinor Dougall first met in 2004 during a gig at Islington's the Buffalo Bar, in which Coxon was an attendee and Dougall was performing with the Pipettes.
 However, a brief chat and Dougall convincing Coxon to buy her a quadruple brandy and coke was the extent of that encounter.

-They became properly reacquainted in December 2020 when both were on the bill of the Live for Beirut 2.0 benefit show at the Jazz Cafe in London to raise money for victims of the Beirut warehouse explosion earlier that year.
+They became properly acquainted in December 2020, when both were on the bill of the Live for Beirut 2.0 benefit show at the Jazz Cafe in London to raise money for victims of the Beirut warehouse explosion earlier that year.

 Following the gig, Dougall suggested to Coxon that they should write a song together.
 After exchanging emails over Christmas, at the start of 2021 they met up for some writing sessions and quickly came up with song ideas in a few weeks.
 Feeling that the music they were making had a shared identity, they decided to record an album and brought in James Ford to help flesh out the production.
+The two musicians later formed a relationship and had a daughter together.

 As both Dougall and Coxon are Pisceans and their complicated feelings towards Britain inspired their music with numerous references in the lyrics to water and sea, they decided to call themselves The Waeve using the old English spelling.